> How do I find streaming video for classroom use through the Library?

 To access TRIAL, click on ACCESS FREE TRIAL, then click on ACCESS FREE TRIAL link, and finally click on link for ACADEMIC VIDEO ONLINE.
 Offers more than 68,000 titles spanning of subject areas of anthropology, business, counseling, film, health, history, music, and more.
-More than 14,000 titles are exclusive to AVON, including content-types: documentaries, films, demonstrations, etc.
+More than 14,000 titles are exclusive to AVON, including content-types: documentaries, films, demonstrations, etc. Trial runs through the end of Fall 2019 semester.

 Collection of nursing streaming videos covering a range of topics covering Academic Success Skills; Career Development and Exploration; Diseases, Disorders and Disabilities; Nursing Foundations; Patient Care and Interventions; Skills; and Special Topics in Nursing.